bsc-life/mteapy/README.md

 ## **Overview**

-MTEApy is comprised of two main contraint-based metabolic modeling frameworks, TIDE and CellFie, implemented in Python (the original source codes are published in Matlab at their respective repositories).
+MTEApy is comprised of two main constraint-based metabolic modelling frameworks, TIDE and CellFie, implemented in Python (the original source codes are published in Matlab at their respective repositories).
 Each framework runs using different types of input files.

 | Framework | Original Code | Description |
 | --------- | ------------- | ----------- |